TIBCOSoftware/js-visualize/Readme.md

  ### Video Tutorials

  * Need a jump start?
-Watch our [API video tutorials] for more information on Visualize.js and embedding inside your application.
+Watch our [Visualize.js tutorial series] and see what's new for version 7.
+Also you can view our general [API video tutorials] for more information on Visualize.js and embedding inside your application.

  ### Via GitHub